vishanth10/vishanth/_news/announcement_5.md

 ---
 layout: post
-date: 2020-08-07 07:59:00-0400
+date: 2020-10-07 07:59:00-0400
 inline: true
 ---

-Started working as a Covid'19 Modeling Intern with [Prof. Partha Roop](https://profiles.auckland.ac.nz/p-roop) from the University of Auckland, NZ.
+Started working on project with Prof.Parthiban at NIT Trichy collobrated with Hinduja Foundaries on **Image recognition-based machine learning model for automated defect detection in manufacturing** , research paper is in process of publication.